HADAS496/comics-and-Reaganomics-/index.md

   image-path="scrollstory/images/for my project/duck.png"
 %}

 Layered within this debut issue of Arkham is the context of the Cold War, a period significantly shaped by the aftermath of World War II and the lasting impact of the atomic bombings of Hiroshima and Nagasaki.
 Following these events, the United States and the Soviet Union emerged as superpowers.
 However, rather than uniting the world, they fostered a fierce rivalry that defined the era.
 This conflict took on an ideological dimension, pitting American capitalism and free markets against Soviet communism.
-Although direct military confrontations between the two superpowers were rare and the conflict primarily manifested in technological advancements and competition for influence in countries around the globe, the constant threat of nuclear escalation cast a dark shadow over society and fueled widespread national paranoia throughout the duration of the Cold War.
-(Odd Arne Westad, *The Global Cold War: Third World Interventions and the Making of Our Times* (Cambridge University Press, 2005), 2-4).
+Although direct military confrontations between the two superpowers were rare and the conflict primarily manifested in technological advancements and competition for influence in countries around the globe, the constant threat of nuclear escalation cast a dark shadow over society and fueled widespread national paranoia throughout the duration of the Cold War.[^notex]

+[^notex]:Odd Arne Westad, *The Global Cold War: Third World Interventions and the Making of Our Times* (Cambridge University Press, 2005) pp. 2-4.

 Indeed, in this specific comic book, there are several panels that include explanations on how nuclear bomb works and mentions of Hiroshima:
 {% include figure.html